DefectiveNetwork/Asian-KG/README.md

-# Asian-KG
+# Eurasia-KG

-Knowledge-Graph based on countries in Asia.
+Knowledge-Graph based on countries in Europe and Asia.